 - Lost earnings

 These damages are established through your testimony, witness testimony, medical records and reports, medical bills, documents evidencing loss earning capacity and, if necessary, expert testimony.

 Car Accident Claims

 There are a number of different types of car accident claims you may pursue following a car accident.
-Here we will discuss Bodily Injury, Uninsured, Underinsured, and PIP claims.
+Here we will discuss Bodily Injury, Uninsured, Underinsured, and Personal Injury Protection claims.

-You may pursue a Bodily Injury Claim against the insurance company of the other driver if the other driver was responsible for the accident.
+Bodily Injury (BI): You may pursue a Bodily Injury Claim against the insurance company of the other driver if the other driver was responsible for the accident.

-The car causing the car accident may not have sufficient bodily injury coverage to cover your damages.
+Underinsured (UIM): The car causing the car accident may not have sufficient bodily injury coverage to cover your damages.
 If the car in which you were traveling and/or your own car has Underinsured coverage in excess of the available bodily injury coverage, you may pursue an Underinsured Claim.
 Paragraph 12 of the coverage selections page of your insurance policy will indicate whether you have any underinsurance insurance coverage available.
 You must give your insurer prompt notice of UM and UIM claims.

-A Personal Injury Protection Claim is available to compensate you for medical bills and lost earnings as a result of the car accident.
+Personal Injury Protection (PIP): A PIP Claim is available to compensate you for medical bills and lost earnings as a result of the car accident.
 The total amount of coverage under PIP is $8,000.

 Massachusetts Car Accident Claim Requirement

 In order to pursue a Bodily Injury, Uninsured or Underinsured claim in Massachusetts, you must meet one of the following statutory requirements of the Massachusetts Tort Threshold (M.G.L. c.
 231, s.
 6D):